Social Icons

 Directed by Jon Amiel

-The film is based on Robert Farrar novel Watch That Man, and the title is a parody of Alfred Hitchcock's 1934 film The Man Who Knew Too Much and its 1956 remake.
+The film is based on Robert Farrar’s novel Watch That Man, and the title is a parody of Alfred Hitchcock’s 1934 film The Man Who Knew Too Much and its 1956 remake.
 Farrar also co-wrote the screenplay.
-The movie is nice on first viewing as you will be carried on a maze of what's to happen next.
-On second viewing you kind of start to see the problems with the movie.
+The movie is enjoyable on first viewing, as it takes you on a maze of twists and turns, keeping you guessing about what’s next.
+On a second viewing, though, you start to notice its flaws—the plot holes and Wallace’s silliness, which can only be described as just that: silliness.
+The way everyone is caught off guard by this new character, who seems to have everyone on the run, makes you wonder how unprofessional everyone in the movie is made to look.

 0 comments: